Different types of fostering

 Short term fostering

 Short term fostering placements can last anything from a few months to over two years.
-Children in short term placements need support until they return to their families or move to longer-term planned placements, including adoption.
+Children and young people in short term placements need support until they return to their families or move to longer term planned placements, including adoption.

 Long term fostering

 Long term placements can have massive benefits for the child, keeping them closer to their friends, and allows a child or young person to maintain contact with their birth family if it is felt to be in their best interest.
 This may only be limited contact, but it maintains a link with the child's parents which may be important to them or to their development.